United Kingdom: key jurisdiction for compliance amid post-Brexit regulatory divergence

 - Spark intended to have UK patients participating in clinical trials at UK sites.

-As the parties’ combined share of supply exceeded 25 per cent, based on full-time equivalent employees engaged in research and development activity relating to the treatments in question, the SOST was considered to be triggered.
+As the parties’ combined share of supply exceeded 25 per cent, based on full-time equivalent employees engaged in research and development activity relating to the treatments in question, the share-of-supply test was considered to be triggered.

-If adopted, the new third threshold could enable the CMA to investigate transactions without overlaps, increasing its ability to review killer acquisitions and mergers between non-competitors (e.g., between companies operating at different levels of the supply chain (vertical transactions)), which often fall outside the CMA’s jurisdiction under the current thresholds.
-While this has been considered particularly relevant in tech acquisitions, the new threshold could also capture life sciences acquisitions (including of small companies) with no overlap.
+The new threshold for killer acquisitions, discussed above, could enable the CMA to investigate transactions without overlaps, increasing its ability to review mergers between non-competitors (e.g., vertical transactions between companies operating at different levels of the supply chain), which often fall outside the CMA’s jurisdiction under the current thresholds.
+While this has been considered particularly relevant in tech acquisitions, the new threshold could also capture life sciences acquisitions, including of small companies holding or developing valuable IP that has not yet been commercialised, even if there is no overlap.

 Overlaps and substantive assessment